5t488y/megacourse/README.md

 # megacourse
-Udemy - Python Mega course
-Exercises from Python Mega Course by Ardit Sulce
+Udemy - Exercises from Python Mega Course by Ardit Sulce